 INPEX supports international standards such as the International Bill of Human Rights, the International Labor Standards of the International Labor Organization (ILO), the United Nations Guiding Principles on Business and Human Rights, and the principles of the United Nations Global Compact.
-To demonstrate the stance on respect for human rights and fulfill the responsibilities, in May 2017 INPEX established and announced the INPEX Group Human Rights Policy.
+To demonstrate the stance on respect for human rights and fulfill the responsibilities, INPEX established and announced the INPEX Group Human Rights Policy in May 2017.
 In accordance with that policy, INPEX takes measures to address the human rights of all stakeholders including the supply chain in each country and region where INPEX conducts business.
 Our Human Rights Policy prohibits all forced labor and child labor and confirms our respect for freedom of association and protection of the right to organize.

-According to the INPEX Group Human Rights Policy, Corporate Social Responsibility Principle, Business Principles, and Code of Conduct, all executives and employees are required not only to comply with laws and regulations but also to respect social norms and act with high moral values.
+According to the INPEX Group Human Rights Policy, Corporate Social Responsibility Principle, Business Principles, and Code of Conduct that applies to all executives and employees of the INPEX Group, all executives and employees are required not only to comply with laws and regulations but also to respect social norms and act with high moral values.
 Our Code of Conduct, in particular, makes the following statements concerning human rights.